Tribble: Representation

 Tribbles were first shown in an episode of the second season of the original series, "The Trouble with Tribbles" (1967).
 They have appeared in several subsequent series, in brief appearances in four Star Trek films, and in video games such as Star Trek: Armada II.

-According to Star Trek canon, tribbles are native to the planet Iota Geminorum IV.
+According to Star Trek canon, tribbles are native to the 4th planet orbiting the star Iota Geminorum.
 While they appear as small bundles of fur with no other visible features, they do produce cooing and squeaking noises.
 Their coloring ranges from white and grey to black, as well as speckled brown, yellow, and orange.
 According to Dr. Leonard McCoy's dialogue, their only two purposes in life appear to be to eat and to reproduce, and they perform both of these functions exceptionally well.
 McCoy concludes that tribbles use over 50% of their metabolism for reproduction and that they are born pregnant.
+They are also identified as being "bisexual".

 Due to their tendency to overpopulate, Starfleet considers tribbles to be dangerous organisms and forbids their transportation.
-A creature genetically engineered to hunt tribbles was introduced in the animated episode "More Tribbles, More Troubles" (1973).
+A creature genetically engineered to hunt tribbles (a glommer) was introduced in the animated episode "More Tribbles, More Troubles" (1973).
 The Klingons, in whose presence tribbles produce a convulsive, shrieking reaction, consider them "mortal enemies", as stated in the Star Trek: Deep Space Nine episode "Trials and Tribble-ations" (1996).

+A tribble appears in the Star Trek: Enterprise episode "The Breach", acquired by Doctor Phlox as live food for one of his reptilian pets.
+Phlox notes that tribbles are outlawed on most worlds as they breed "quite prodigiously", and that only the abundance of reptiles on their homeworld keeps their population in check.

-The Star Trek: Short Treks episode "The Trouble with Edward" reveals that tribbles were not originally "born pregnant", and in fact their reproductive rate was exceedingly slow.
+The Star Trek: Short Treks episode "The Trouble with Edward", in contradiction with their earlier appearance in "The Breach", reveals that tribbles were not originally "born pregnant", and in fact their reproductive rate was exceedingly slow.
 A Starfleet scientist, Edward Larkin, genetically engineered them into their current form, in an attempt to solve a planetary food shortage.
 The experiment went disastrously wrong, resulting in Larkin's death, the destruction of his ship (overrun by tribbles), and the subsequent evacuation of the planet they were trying to save.
 Also, some tribbles managed to reach Klingon space, also with disastrous results.

+The Star Trek: Prodigy episode "A Tribble Called Quest" depicts a planet overrun with genetically-modified giant tribbles: the Klingon scientist Doctor K'ruvang had attempted to create a retrovirus which could exterminate the tribble species, but his experiments accidentally resulted in the tribbles increasing in size, developing teeth and becoming aggressive.
+Rok'Tahk and K'ruvang are ultimately able to engineer a new retrovirus which restores the tribbles to their original form and also reduces their breeding rate.
+Through contaminating a tribble genetic sample with her own DNA, Rok'Tahk also accidentally creates a tribble-Brikar hybrid creature: it is named Bribble and becomes the Protostar crew's pet.